OPTIC7409/sentinel-fraud-engine/README.md

 ## Licence

-This project is released under the MIT licence.
+MIT licence.
 See the `LICENSE` file in the repository if present.

-## Closing

-I treat this project as a portfolio piece for **software engineering in regulated, high-stakes domains**: clear data paths, operational guardrails, and straight talk about what is measured versus what is claimed.
-If you want to discuss how this would map to your stack, partitioning strategy, or control standards, that is exactly the conversation I am looking for.